sahiljuneja/Udacity-SDCND-Term-1/Term-1/P3-Behavioral-Cloning/README.md

 * model.py containing the script to create and train the model
 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
+* video_record.mp4 showing the car driving autonomously on Track 1 for a lap.
+* output_images folder containing images for this writeup.
 * README.md summarizing the results

 ####2.
 Submission includes functional code